Youth and Teen Mental

 Programs for ages 12 to 25

 Looking for help?
 You’ve come to the right place.
 Youth and teen mental health services’ primary focus is the emotional and social well-being of young people aged 12 to 25, as well as parent groups and staff from youth-serving agencies.
-CMHA offers a variety of programs to help give you the tools to cope with mental illness and mental health issues.
+CMHA offers a variety of youth mental health programs to help give you the tools to cope with mental illness and mental health issues.
 There is no doctor’s referral necessary; so you can refer yourself, a friend, or family member at any time.

 You are not alone, here are the programs we have to offer: